usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 #### <a name="mfcsa"></a>5.1.8.1 Multi-factor Cryptographic Software Authenticators

 Multi-factor software cryptographic authenticators encapsulate a secret key that is unique to the authenticator and is accessible only through the input of an additional factor, either a memorized secret or a biometric.
 The key SHOULD be stored in suitably secure storage available to the authenticator application (e.g., keychain storage, TPM, TEE).
 The key SHALL be strongly protected against unauthorized disclosure by the use of access controls that limit access to the key to only those software components on the device requiring access.
-Multi-factor cryptographic software authenticators SHALL be designed to discourage, or at least not facilitate, the cloning of the secret key onto multiple devices.
+Multi-factor cryptographic software authenticators SHOULD discourage and SHALL NOT facilitate the cloning of the secret key onto multiple devices.

 Each authentication operation using the authenticator SHALL require the input of both factors.

 Any memorized secret used by the authenticator for activation SHALL be at least 6 decimal digits in length, or equivalent complexity, and SHALL be rate limited as specified in [Section 5.2.2](#throttle).
 A biometric activation factor SHALL meet the requirements of [Section 5.2.3](#biometric_use), and SHALL include limits on the allowable number of consecutive authentication failures.

-The unencrypted key and activation secret or biometric sample - and any biometric data derived from the biometric sample such as a probe produced through signal processing - SHALL be zeroized immediately after an authentication transaction has taken place.
+The unencrypted key and activation secret or biometric sample — and any biometric data derived from the biometric sample such as a probe produced through signal processing — SHALL be zeroized immediately after an authentication transaction has taken place.

 #### 5.1.8.2 Multi-factor Cryptographic Software Verifiers